 Southwest Employees make a positive difference in the communities we serve.

-Volunteering Employees are encouraged to volunteer for causes that matter most to them, and Southwest supports them through our Tickets for Time program, by donating roundtrip tickets to nonprofits based on Employee volunteer hours.
-Plus, we offer several volunteer opportunities throughout the year to allow Employees to make a difference with their Southwest family.
+Volunteering Employees are encouraged to volunteer for causes that matter most to them, and Southwest supports them through our Tickets for Time program by donating roundtrip tickets to nonprofits based on Employee volunteer hours.
+Plus, we offer several volunteer opportunities throughout the year to allow Employees to make a difference with their Southwest Family.

 Local Giving Community Giving Boards made up of local Employees decide how Southwest will give back to charities in their neighborhoods, tapping into the passion points of their community.

 National Giving At the national level, Southwest makes a positive impact on a number of issues through our charitable relationships.
-By donating to organizations that support People and the communities we serve, we take pride knowing that our donations of time, money, and resources have meaningful impact.
+By donating to organizations that support People and the communities we serve, we take pride knowing our donations of time, money, and resources have a meaningful impact.

 Southwest Employees can visit almost any corner of the world with generous travel privileges, and turn recognition into something meaningful with SWAG Points.

-Southwest Airlines Gratitude (Swag) Points At Southwest Airlines, gratitude is a way of life.
+Southwest Airlines Gratitude (SWAG) Points At Southwest Airlines, gratitude is a way of life.
 It’s part of our Culture to appreciate and recognize one another, and it’s exhibited in a multitude of ways — from a Leader or a peer saying “great job,” to receiving an award like Winning Spirit, to attending the Annual Awards Banquet on one of your milestone anniversaries.
 Employees can also earn and redeem Southwest Airlines Gratitude (SWAG) Points for Guest Passes for friends and family, Rapid Rewards® Points, merchandise, gift cards, or event tickets.

-Southwest Airlines University (SWA U) Southwest Airlines University, located in a new, state-of-the-art training facility, provides technical training and personal and professional development opportunities through classroom and online formats.
+Southwest Airlines University (SWA U) Southwest Airlines University, located in Southwest’s state-of-the-art training facility, provides technical training and personal and professional development opportunities through classroom and online formats.
 Leadership Development Southwest provides Leadership Development for Leaders at all levels.
-The Emerging Leadership Development program is a rotational program designed to develop well-rounded Emerging Leaders.
+The Emerging Leadership Development program is a rotational program designed to develop well-rounded emerging Leaders.
 The Manager-in-Training Programs offer intensive Leadership development to prepare Leaders for the next level.
 Movement Around The Company We love to promote from within, and encourage movement around the Company to increase skills and Company knowledge.

 Days In The Field Days in the Field allow Employees to spend time in a department of interest and get an idea for which direction they would like to steer their Southwest career path.